 What To Expect

 Field to Fork Community Supported Agriculture: Is a fruit and vegetable farm in Palisade Colorado.
 We offer a spring, summer and fall CSA garden share program (for a total of 27 weeks).
 We cultivate 16 acres of soil for vegetable production.
-We grow all our plant starts in certified organic soil with certified organic and heirloom seed.
+We grow all our plant starts in organic soil with organic and heirloom seed.
 We are currently in transition to becoming Organically Certified and hope to achieve and complete the certification process in the spring of 2017.

 We strive to offer and teach our local community of Mesa County how diversified small-scale farms, can produce a higher nutrient dense quality of food and more profitability for farms while using regenerative and economically efficient agricultural practices.
 We take pride in our thoughtful farming practice by using low inputs and by growing diversified crops organically.
 Beneficial flowers surround the farm creating habitat for bees, birds and other beneficial insects.